llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/use-internal-linkage.rst

 .. option:: FixMode

-  Selects the fix mode when fixing automatically.
+  Selects what kind of a fix the check should provide.

   ``None``
     Don't fix automatically.